josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 3. Reducer - actually carries out the state transition depending on the action

 ## 3 principles of Redux
-1. The state of your whole application is stored in an object tree (maintain our application state in a single object which is managed by Redux)
+1. Single source of truth: Redux manages the global state of your application within a single store
-2. The only way to change the state is to emit an action (i.e., you’re not allowed to directly update the state object)
+2. State is read-only: The only way to change the state is to emit an action
-3. To specify how the state tree is transformed by actions, you write pure reducers.
+3. To describe how the state tree is transformed by actions, we write pure reducers.

 ## Actions and action creators
 An action is: